-Inglis works primarily on the history of political thought in Central and Southeastern Europe in the modern period, particularly the late nineteenth and early twentieth centuries.
-His doctoral dissertation focuses on political languages of republicanism and political imaginaries of "the republic" as conceived in the context of post-imperial transition in Central and Southeastern Europe at the end of the First World War.
-On the one hand, the dissertation is an attempt to write a comparative history of political thought.
+Inglis works primarily on the intellectual history and history of political thought in Central and Southeastern Europe in the modern period, particularly the late nineteenth and early twentieth centuries.
+His doctoral dissertation focuses on political languages of republicanism and political imaginaries of "the republic" as conceived in the context of post-imperial transition in Central and Southeastern Europe during the interwar period.
+On the one hand, the dissertation is a methodological attempt to write a comparative history of political thought.
 On the other, the project aims to geographically expand the longue durée canon of republican political thought in Europe to include developments in East Central Europe.

 Between August 2016 and June 2018, Inglis completed his MA in Comparative History at Central European University.
-His MA thesis focused on developments in the early philosophical and political thought of György Lukács as a function of his exposure to the sociological work of Max Weber, the mysticism of Ernst Bloch and Karl Jaspers, and the Neo-Kantian philosophical advances made by Heinrich Rickert and Emil Lask.
-In connection with this project, Inglis was a researcher, screenwriter, and interviewer for "Georg" (115', 2019, dir.
-Sotiris Bekas), a documentary about the contemporary relevance of Lukács's work and politics in Hungary and abroad.
+His MA thesis focused on early developments in the philosophical and political thought of György Lukács, seen as a function of his intellectual exposure to and personal contacts with Max Weber, Ernst Bloch, Karl Jaspers, Heinrich Rickert, Emil Lask, and others working in Heidelberg before and during the First World War.

 As an extension of this project, Inglis was a researcher, screenwriter, and interviewer for "Georg" (115', 2019, dir.
 Sotiris Bekas), a documentary centering on the contemporary relevance of Lukács's philosophical and political thought in Hungary and abroad.